 We do this by incorporating a Privacy Pass~\cite{davidson2018privacy} (\autoref{appendix:crypto_prelim}) blind token mechanism into the endorsement tag request-report flow, with senders working as issuers and \accountabilityServer as the redeemer.
 The idea is that with each endorsement tag the sender attaches a (blind) Privacy Pass token that \accountabilityServer will be able to get only if the receiver shares it as a part of a report. \accountabilityServer can subsequently unblind these tokens to obtain valid Privacy Pass tokens; we call these additional tokens \emph{sender-tokens}.
 To prove it has received reports, \accountabilityServer shows the sender-tokens to the sender, who can verify their validity with an epoch-ephemeral secret key.

 We note that the sender-tokens are unlinkable from the endorsement tags in the sense that the sender cannot tell which sender-token corresponds to which endorsement tag.

-\paragraph{Reporter privacy} We still have a problem: it is possible for a sender to learn whether a particular receiver reports its endorsement tag.
+\paragraph{Reporter privacy} It is possible for a sender to learn whether a particular receiver reports its endorsement tag.
 In an extreme case, the sender may send out only a single endorsement tag, in which case the number of reports immediately reveals whether the receiver reported it.
-For example, a receiver may not want to report a business partner's inappropriate communication to avoid burning bridges or risking further escalation.
+For example, a receiver may not want to report a business partner's inappropriate communication to avoid burning bridges or risking escalation.
 As another example, a receiver may not want to report a spammer's endorsement tag to not inform the spammer that its communication went through to a human receiver.